OUR LADY OF THE NATIVITY CHURCH LAWSON

 One Journey, Together

 The National Aboriginal and Torres Strait Islander Catholic Council (NATSICC) recently launched their website One Journey, Together.
 It offers information and resources for Catholics to help them to better understand the upcoming referendum on the Voice to Parliament.
-Information, including the Uluru statement, are here
+Information, including the Uluru statement, and a prayer by Bishop Vincent, are here

 Safeguarding training for Parishes still online